2025 North Dakota State Bison football team

-The 2025 North Dakota State Bison football team represents North Dakota State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
-The Bison are led by second-year head coach Tim Polasek and play home games at the Fargodome in Fargo, North Dakota.
+The 2025 North Dakota State Bison football team represented North Dakota State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
+The Bison were led by second-year head coach Tim Polasek and played home games at the Fargodome in Fargo, North Dakota.
+This would be their last season in the FCS before moving to the Mountain West Conference in the FBS.